bwolmarans/kitty/README.md

 Kubernetes allows decoupling policy decisions from the inner workings of the API Server by means of admission controller webhooks, which are executed whenever a resource is created, updated or deleted.

+# The Challenge

+So to write this blog, I was given some great guidelines, a challenge to embark on:

+1. Sign and publish a container image to an OCI registry
+2. Demonstrate how the signature verification is performed in the cluster
+3. Block signed images in a specific namespace, allow but warn on other namespaces
+4. Notify of blocked or noncompliant images in Sysdig events UI

 Enter the **Kubernetes Admmission Controller**, a relatively new concept that has come under the spotlight recently due in no small part to the urgency around supply chain attacks.
 After all, if we can control admission into the cluster, it is the last line of defense.